Headers and Footers

 • Move the cursor between the Navigation Bar and Search Box, and the Block Inserter Icon will appear (identified as Add Block).

-• Select, and locate the required icon for the Social Icon block and configure as discussed here.
+• Select, and locate the required icon for the Social Icon block and configure, as discussed here.

 The page Footer normally contains the following information: